oasisprotocol/cli/README.md

 Each (sub)command has a help section that shows what commands and arguments are available.

-The Oasis CLI also comes with a default set of networks and paratimes configured, you can see a list by running:
+The Oasis CLI also comes with a default set of networks and ParaTimes configured.
+You can see the list by running:

 ```bash
 oasis network list